halloween party food pumpkin bat tarts

 To make the egg wash, add one egg to a small bowl.
 Whisk together with 2 to 3 tablespoons of water and 8 to 10 drops each of red and green food coloring.
 This combination should now begin to dye the egg wash a dark brownish color.
 If it’s not dark enough, add more food coloring.
 Whisk everything together until completely combined.

-Use a pastry brush to gently brush our dark bat wing egg wash onto the Halloween party pumpkin pastries.
+Use a pastry brush to gently brush our dark bat wing egg wash onto the pumpkin pastries.

 You want to see enough saturation of color in the egg wash in order for it to gently dye the bats as the egg seeps into the cracks and crevices of the shape.
 This is what will give them nice color and added character as they bake.

-BAKE Easy Pumpkin Bat Tarts IN A PRE-HEATED OVEN
+BAKE The mini pumpkin Pop Tarts IN A PRE-HEATED OVEN

-Bake in a 370 degrees F pre-heated even for 20 minutes or until golden brown.
+Bake in a 370 degrees F pre-heated oven for 20 minutes or until golden brown.
 Even if some filling seems to seep out or bubble out of the edges, don’t worry!

 Sometimes the edges will get messy if they weren’t pressed all the way around.
 I find, however, that even the imperfect, messy ones are still quite delicious.
 Remember, it’s Halloween!
 It’s not supposed to be perfect!
 It’s supposed to be frightful and spooky in a dark, sort of rustic way!
 So don’t worry about getting it perfect.